Ruby Beach: Olympic Park’s coastal gem - Travel Eat Enjoy Repeat

 Weather and what to pack

-• Sunscreen: you should always wear sunscreen, especially during the summer months
+• Sunscreen: You should always wear sunscreen, especially during the summer months

 • Sunglasses: especially during the summer months

-• Snacks: pack some snacks or a picnic when visiting the beach for a day
+• Snacks: Pack some snacks or a picnic when visiting the beach for a day

-• Raincoat: there is always a chance of rain, so a good raincoat is important
+• Raincoat: There is always a chance of rain, so a good raincoat is important

 Where to stay near Ruby Beach

 Ruby Beach is located about a 30-minute drive from Forks.
 There are several hotels there; we stayed at the Pacific Inn Motel.
 A cute motel with very clean and spacious rooms.
 There are also some restaurants in town, a gas station, and a supermarket.
 Or you can also book a hotel in Port Angeles.
+If you want to compare accommodation options near Ruby Beach, check out all the available places to stay with cozycozy.

 What to know about rules & regulations